CyVerse-learning-materials/foss/docs/02_managing_data.md

     - [Go-FAIR website](https://www.go-fair.org/fair-principles/)
     - [Carroll *et al.* (2020)](http://doi.org/10.5334/dsj-2020-043) established the CARE Principles for Indigenous Data Governance. [full document :fontawesome-solid-file-pdf:](https://static1.squarespace.com/static/5d3799de845604000199cd24/t/5da9f4479ecab221ce848fb2/1571419335217/CARE+Principles_One+Pagers+FINAL_Oct_17_2019.pdf)
     - [Indigenous Data Sovereignty Networks](https://indigenousdatalab.org/networks/)

 ---

+## Data Self-assessment

+!!!
+Question "Activity"
+    In small groups, discuss the following questions.

+    1. What are the two or three data types that you most frequently work with?
+            -   Think about the sources (observational, experimental, simulated, compiled/derived)
+            -   Also consider the formats (tabular, sequence, database, image, etc.)
+    2. What is the scale of your data?

+        ???
+Tip "Tip: think of the [Three V's](https://www.bigdataframework.org/four-vs-of-big-data/)"
+            -   Volume: Size of the data (MBs, GBs, TBs); can also include how many files (e.g dozens of big files, or millions of small ones)
+            -   Velocity: How quickly are these data produced and analyzed?
+A lot coming in a single batch infrequently, or, a constant small amount of data that must be rapidly analyzed?
+            -   Variety: How many different data types (raw files? databases?)
+            A fourth V (Veracity) captures the need to make decisions about data processing (i.e., separating low- and high-quality data)

+    3. What is your strategy for storing and backing up your data?
+    4. What is your strategy for verifying the integrity of your data? (i.e. verifying that your data has not be altered)
+    5. What is your strategy for searching your data?
+    6. What is your strategy for sharing (and getting credit for) your data? (i.e. How will do you share with your community/clients?
+How is that sharing documented?
+How do you evaluate the impact of data shared? )

+---